 The ultimate Camp K adventure starts on camp, and then travels off-site as teens develop outdoor and leadership skills.
 Choose your trek- Voyagers travel by kayak/canoe, and Trailblazers backpack on-foot.
 Includes rafting float trip.

 $400 plus registration fee

-A multi-week opportunity for older teens to enhance leadership skills, co-lead camp experiences for younger campers, and gain readiness skills to become a camp counselor.
+A multi-week opportunity for older teens to enhance leadership skills, co-lead camp experiences for younger campers, and gain readiness skills for college and the workplace.

 Learn more here.